testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 ### `testing-library/utils-module`

+The name of your custom utility file from where you re-export everything from Testing Library package.
 Relates to [Aggressive Reporting - Imports](#imports).
-This setting (just a string) allows you to indicate which is the only Custom Module you'd like to be reported by `eslint-plugin-testing-library`.

 ```json
 // .eslintrc